BehaviorTree/btcpp_website/docs/tutorial-advanced/pre_post_conditions.md

 ![landing.svg](images/landing.svg)

-This node will be executed only if state is equal to **DO_LANDING** and, once the value of `altitude` is small enough, the stated is changed to **LANDED**.
+This node will be executed only if the state is equal to **DO_LANDING** and, once the value of `altitude` is small enough, the state is changed to **LANDED**.

 Note as DO_LANDING and LANDED are enums, not strings

 :::tip
-A surprising side effect of this patterns is that we made our Node more __declarative__ i.e. it is easier to move this specific Node/Subtree into a different portion of the tree.
+A surprising side effect of this pattern is that we made our Node more __declarative__ i.e. it is easier to move this specific Node/Subtree into a different portion of the tree.
 :::